 While they are venerated in some parts of India (mostly rural), in urban areas they are looked upon with suspicion.
 Beggars who are not devout followers of this path have been known to pose as Sadhus in order to gain material rewards — money or food.
 There are various strains of Sadhus.
 The naked or “sky-clad” have dreadlocks and don’t shave.
 Then there are the sword-carrying Jata.
 Beyond that are the Aghora Sadhus, who are believed to commune with ghosts and live in cemeteries.
 Just as Indians believe there are many paths to God, the variety of Sadhu offshoots and branches reflects that notion.

 The Naga Babas are a unique, and almost priestly caste, greatly admired by most of Indian society.
 Their ascetic ways are deemed to purify sins and can transform the karma of entire communities.
 This is a truly ancient religion.

 We headed back to our friendly Naga Baba compound and discovered all the new Nagas there as well, bundled around campfires for the long night of ceremonies.
 We snapped more photos, and headed back towards our camp by rickshaw.

 Watching the sun dip beneath the horizon, I pondered all I had seen.
 The sun rises and sets on this Earth every day without ceasing.
 In the winter the birds fly south.
 The Moon controls the tides.
 The cycle continues, unending, having begun before time was even recorded.
 India is one of the oldest civilizations on Earth and I had managed to unlock one of her grandest secrets.
-It was the perfect ending to my Indian discovery, and the kind of unique adventure Remote Lands can make happen for you.
+It was the perfect ending to my Indian discovery.